SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 ![empty Fiori launchpad site](emptylaunchpad.png)

+_Note: What you see, as we transition to the Fiori 3 design, may look slightly different to what's shown in these screenshots._

 ### 3. Add the workflow app icons

-:point_right: Use the user icon at the top to get to the menu and use the "App Finder" to select and pin all four of the apps to the default "My Home" group:
+:point_right: Using the icons at the top, locate the "App Finder" and select and pin all four of the apps to the default "My Home" group:

 ![pin apps to "My Home" group](pinapps.png)